ftraposo/home/README.md

 ## Hello, welcome to my website (Under construction).

 I am a DPhil student at the [Department of Politics and International Relations, University of Oxford](https://www.politics.ox.ac.uk/).
-I received a Master's in Public Policy from the University of Oxford, and a Master's in Economics at Queen Mary University of London.
+I received a Master's in Public Policy from the University of Oxford, and a Master's in Economics from Queen Mary University of London.

 My research interest include political economy and behavioural economics.